minhthao56/App-Exchange-Old-Goods/README.md

 ## Second Life Project

 This is a pet project in my course at CodersX.
 The project requirement is "create a app could exchange some goods which everyone have used them".
-In my app everyone could post, comment, like and exchange whatever they like.
+In my app everyone could post, comment, like and exchange whatever they want.

 My project don't used dotenv to convenien review